sonictl/lv_port_esp32/README.md

 4. Configure LVGL in `Components config->LVGL Configuration`.
 For monochrome displays use the mono theme and we suggest enabling the `unscii 8` font.

-5. Configure your display and/or touch controllers in `Components config->LVGL TFT Display Configuration` and `Components config->LVGL TOUCH Configuration`.
+5. Configure your display and/or touch controllers in `Component config → LVGL ESP Drivers → LVGL TFT Display controller` and `Components config->LVGL TOUCH Configuration`.

 6. Store your project configuration.